ppenpraze/dataTablesGraphQL/README.md

 PRs and issues are welcome.
 Please open a discussion if you’d like to add more query modes, authentication, or schema customization.

 ## License
-MIT License (see LICENSE if provided).
+This project is licensed under the MIT License - see the LICENSE file for details.